Aayush-Jamwal/URL-Unmasking-Rogue-Links/README.md

 🏗️ Installation

-Open Chrome and go to chrome://extensions/.
+1.Open Chrome and go to chrome://extensions/.

-Enable Developer Mode (toggle in the top-right corner).
+2.Enable Developer Mode (toggle in the top-right corner).

-Click Load Unpacked and select the project frontend folder.
+3.Click Load Unpacked and select the project frontend folder.

-The URL extension should now be visible in your Chrome toolbar!
+4.The URL extension should now be visible in your Chrome toolbar!